adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 Use HTTP2 and Gzip.
 Gzip by the way works better with a well-designed consistent design system, as the more HTML that is repeated the better the compression.

+(Use HTTPS (HTTP2 if available) and Gzip compression to optimize download, it’s a no-brainer.
+Gzip compression can also be enabled on the edge (some CDN solutions provide this).)

 Addy Osmani discusses benefits of [preload and prefetch](https://medium.com/reloading/preload-prefetch-and-priorities-in-chrome-776165961bbf): *preload resources you have high-confidence will be used in the current page.
 Prefetch resources likely to be used for future navigations across multiple navigation boundaries.*

+Stateless backend

+(Design the backend to be completely stateless i.e. no session or in-memory state on the server.
+State is passed back to the browser which is sent to the server on every request - i.e. aiming for a more RESTful design.
+This also applies to authentication cookies, anti-forgery tokens, etc. This allows the backend to seamlessly scale out or in, horizontally with traffic.
+If possible, split the backend into micro-sites based on context and employ a reverse proxy - you will find that you may be able to host parts of your site as static. )

+Authentication

+(Authentication can be handled via OpenID Connect authorization or hybrid flows if you have a backend server that can issue encrypted secure cookies over HTTPS, or implicit flow if you do not have a server and have to adopt the SPA model.
+With OpenID Connect, depending on what flow you wish to implement, the identity servers issue a code or access and id tokens that are signed and have an expiry.
+Your server has the responsibility of validating a provided token or exchanging a code for a token, extracting the identity in the form of claims and optionally issuing your own secure cookie for your site.
+Use an identity server or federate identity to trusted identity providers for authentication/authorization; please, please don’t engineer your own solution for authentication or security.)

 ## Summary